 Anaesthetic / surgery procedure:

-• Anaesthesia (making horses fully unconscious by use of anaesthetic drugs) involves a number of risks which we will discuss with you at the clinic and please do ask if you have any additional questions.
-At BELL EQUINE our mortality rate for general anaesthesia is very low (less than 1%, excluding colic cases).
-The risks and benefits associated with each surgical procedure are carefully considered on an individual basis for each patient.
-Surgery will only be performed, if necessary and appropriate.
 General anaesthesia is, therefore, mainly indicated for medical or surgical procedures that cannot be performed in a safe, careful and efficient manner under standing sedation.
 General anaesthesia is only performed by trained veterinary surgeons, and we use the most up-to-date and safest techniques available in order to minimize the risks to your horse.
 However, despite these precautions, you should be aware that very sick patients are at higher risk of suffering from anaesthetic complications.
 Risks specific to your horse will be discussed prior to the procedure but please ask us if you have specific queries.

 • Recovery from anaesthesia can take 30 minutes to 3 hours, depending on the animal and on the length of the procedure.
 For safety reasons and to avoid stimulating your horse, owners are not allowed near their horses during the recovery period.

 • Anaesthetic drugs have a tendency to slow bowel movements down, which might increase the risk for colic following anaesthesia.
-Watch your horse carefully for any signs of colic in the first 24 hours following general anaesthesia and to make sure that he/she is passing droppings.
+Watch your horse carefully for any signs of colic, especially in the first 24 hours following general anaesthesia and to make sure that he/she is passing droppings.
 Provision of a laxative diet / grass may be helpful immediately after surgery to reduce the risk of impaction colic.
 If your horse needs to be kept on box rest after his/her surgery, then it is particularly important to make sure that he/she is passing droppings regularly and has free access to ad lib water.
-If possible (check with your vet) he/she will likely benefit from being walked out of the stable several times a day.
+If possible (check with your vet) he/she will likely benefit from being walked out of the stable and being hand-grazed several times a day.

 Performing medical and surgical procedures in a standing position and under heavy sedation is a valuable alternative to general anaesthesia in some cases.